lucasb-eyer/pydensecrf/README.md

 Installation
 ============

+The package is on PyPI, so simply run `pip install pydensecrf` to install it.

-You can install this using `pip` by executing:
+If you want the newest and freshest version, you can install it by executing:

 ```
 pip install git+https://github.com/lucasb-eyer/pydensecrf.git